-Nothing is ever enough.
 The money we make.
 The respect we earn.
 The satisfaction in a job well done.
-No matter the tears and sweat we pour into ourselves, into others, and into projects—in the end we are left, surrounded by all we have gained and wondering, is there ever a point where we will be satisfied with what life?
+No sooner do we accomplish one goal than we make ourselves another.
+And in the end we are left, surrounded by all we have gained and wondering one question.

-For me, it is writing.
+For me, the biggest area I see this is writing.
 No matter what I do, there is always something bigger.
 Something brighter.
 Some greater challenge.

 - If I could work harder and publish books faster…